Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ##### `400 BAD REQUEST`

-!!! missing "Should be an error here if the team name is already taken"
+If the team name is taken.

 ### Get a Team